confyio/confy-node/README.md

 ##### Remove a team (DELETE /orgs/:org/projects/:project/access)

 Remove project access for the given team.
-The __team__ in the request needs to be a string.
+The __team__ in the request needs to be a string and should be the name of a valid team.
 Can't delete default team's access.
+Authenticated user should be the owner of the organization.

 The following arguments are required: